• Skip to primary navigation

 In a medium bowl, combine ricotta, Parmesan, mozzarella, pepperoni, 2 eggs, parsley, Italian seasoning, salt, and pepper.
 Set aside.

-Cheese Calzone Filling ingredients pictured in a bowl with pepperoni being put in
+Cheese calzone filling ingredients pictured in a bowl with chopped pepperoni being added from another bowl.

 Roll Out Dough

-Dust flour on a clean surface to work with the dough on.
+Dust flour on a clean surface to work with the dough.
 Divide the dough ball into 8 equal pieces.
 Working with one piece at a time, roll it into a ball and then roll it out into a very thin circle, about 1/4 inch thick.

-calzone dough rolled out with a rolling pin
+Calzone dough rolled out with a rolling pin resting nearby.

 Fill & Seal Calzones